kpatankar/ahcg2017_starterpipeline/README.md

 ```{sh}
 ./ahcg_pipeline.py -c [config file]
 ```
+Config File contains the paths to tools and data required to run the pipeline.
+It also includes inputfilepath and sraid option.
+If both options are specified inputfile is given priority.

 The updated version of pipeline *ahcg_pipeline_v1.0.1.py* was run using input of DNA tumor (NCI-H2126) and matched normal (NCI-H2126 BL) cell line DNA sample data obtained from run number SRR948994
 ```{sh}